Aethese/Foiling/README.md

 # Foiling
 Automatic foiling without any modules and with the power of Python!
+Only supports multiplication!
+No division!

 ## Limitations
 There are a number of limitations to this project as of this time (v2.0.0-b1).
 Currently:
+* NO DIVISION!
+Just multiplication!
 * You can't foil with 3 or more numbers in a single pair of parentheses
 * You must use a ',' to separate your numbers, not a '+'
 * In terms of algebra, you can't have a variable besides `x`